publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s653.md

         (3) __For information furnished to State and Federal agencies__

-            A State or Federal agency that receives information from the Secretary pursuant to this section or section 652(l)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title shall reimburse the Secretary for costs incurred by the Secretary in furnishing the information, at rates which the Secretary determines to be reasonable (which rates shall include payment for the costs of obtaining, verifying, maintaining, and comparing the information).
+            A State or Federal agency that receives information from the Secretary pursuant to this section or [section 652(m) of this title][/us/usc/t42/s652/m] shall reimburse the Secretary for costs incurred by the Secretary in furnishing the information, at rates which the Secretary determines to be reasonable (which rates shall include payment for the costs of obtaining, verifying, maintaining, and comparing the information).

     (l) __Restriction on disclosure and use__